Romantic Getaways in Inverness

 Romance in the Highlands

 This history and folklore of the Scottish Highlands is steeped in battles, romance and intrigue making it the perfect setting for your next date night or Romantic Escape.
 You can spend your day’s exploring the lochs and glens around Inverness or perhaps a windswept Scottish beach on the Moray Firth.
 Then return to the Inverness Palace to an elegant Bar and Brasserie to unwind by the River.
-You can also make the most of the swimming pool and leisure club or perhaps enjoy a little pampering at the Sleeping Beauty Spa.
+From 28th February you can also make the most of the new lovely new leisure club, pool and Spa and enjoy a little pampering at the Sleeping Beauty Spa.

-- Your Romantic Break includes a fabulous list of extra’s, see the inclusions from bubbly prosecco to delicate handmade chocolates.
+Your Romantic Break includes a fabulous list of extra’s…

 - Lovely River & Castle View just upgrade to a stylish period room facing Inverness Castle and the River Ness at the time of booking for only an extra £25 per person per night.